milaq/libstrangle/README.md

 # libstrangle
-Framerate limiter for Linux
+Frame rate limiter for Linux/OpenGL.
 ## Usage
-Apply a framerate limit to a chosen game by including libstrangle.so in LD_PRELOAD.
+Cap the FPS (frames per second) of a chosen game by including libstrangle.so in LD_PRELOAD.
 The enviroment variable FPS needs to be set first.
 Example:
 ```
 export FPS=60